knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 # TiMqWay
 ch.quantasy.tinkerforge.mqtt.gateway
 Provides an [MQTT] view to the [Tinkerforge](tm) world.
-The underlying idea of TiMqWay is a self-explaining mqtt view which dynamically provides access to known Tinkerforge devices.
+The underlying idea of TiMqWay is a bunch of [micro-service]s, providing a self-explaining mqtt view for dynamic access to known Tinkerforge devices.

-In order to understand this micro-Service Based Agent oriented Design (SBAOD) and maybe provide own services... there is a Tutorial that tries to get you into it: [https://github.com/knr1/ch.bfh.mobicomp.iot.mqtt.tutorial]
+In order to understand this micro-Service Based Agent oriented Design (SBAOD) and maybe to provide own services in this manner... there is a Tutorial that tries to get you into it: [https://github.com/knr1/ch.bfh.mobicomp.iot.mqtt.tutorial]

 ### Ideology
 Each Device provides the following interface: